wpswings/track-orders-for-woocommerce/README.txt

 You can customize the appearance of your WooCommerce order tracking pages by going to the Templates section.
 Here, you can select from three different templates.

-= How should I allow customers to export their WooCommerce order data? = Firstly enable the Logged-in User to export orders from the general settings.
+= How should I allow customers to export their WooCommerce order data? = Firstly, enable the Logged-in User to export orders from the general settings.
 They can export their order data from my account > orders page.
 Complete order history will be downloaded in a CSV file.

 == My Question is not listed? ==